AmySchaplowsky/roll-of-fate/README.md

 # roll-of-fate

-Session notes and world wiki for our D&amp;D campaign
+Session notes and world wiki for our SOIF campaign

 These files are meant to be viewed in the [Obsidian](https://obsidian.md) application with certain plugins installed and enabled.
 Obsidian is a knowledge management tool which allows you to view and edit local Markdown files.
 If you want to view them on multiple devices, a file syncing service should be used.